aminomancer/uc.css.js/README.md

 #### [Tab Tooltip Navigation Buttons](/JS/tabTooltipNavButtons.uc.js):

 This script turns the tab tooltip into a mini navigation popup with back, forward, and reload buttons.
 It still shows the tab's title and URL, and also shows its favicon.
-So it's similar to the vanilla tooltip, except it's interactive.<details><summary>💬 <i><b>More details...</b></i></summary>
+So it's similar to the vanilla tooltip, except it's interactive.<details><summary>💬 **_More details..._**</summary>

 When you hover a tab for 500 milliseconds (the actual delay depends on `ui.tooltipDelay` when opening, and `userChrome.tabs.tabTooltipNavButtons.hover-out-delay` when closing, both of which you can set as number prefs in about:config) the navigation popup will open attached to that tab.
 Clicking the back button will navigate _that tab_ back one step, rather than only navigating the currently active tab.
 So this means you can navigate background tabs.